GitHub-TC/EmpyrionTeleporter/README.md

 * PreparePlayerForTeleport: Time in seconds the player can prepare for the teleport (close the chat, put his finger on the Jetpack key and the space bar ... ;-))
 * CostsPerTeleporterPosition: Set credit cost for creating a teleport connection point
 * CostsPerTeleport: Set credit cost for using the teleporter
+* CommandMinimumPermissions: Set the minimum permission level needed for a player to use the command
+  - Command: UseTeleporters, Back, Delete, List, ListAll, Cleanup, CreatePrivateTeleporters, CreateFactionTeleporters, CreateAllianceTeleporters, CreatePublicTeleporters
+  - MinimumRequiredPermission: Player, GameMaster, Moderator, Admin
 * AllowedStructures: Set the allowed structures player can use the teleporter on/in
   - EntityType: BA, CV, SV, HV
   - FactionGroups: Faction, Player, Alien, Admin